Primary Mesothelioma Treatments

 Transcutaneous Electrical Nerve Stimulation, or TENS, involves altering the pain perception of mesothelioma patients through the electrical stimulation of A-beta (sensory stimulation) nerve fibers, which subsequently can block other fibers.
 This treatment has proven beneficial as a complementary therapy to help with cancer pain.

 Download our guide to get the latest information about mesothelioma treatments, clinical trials, and complementary and emerging therapies.

 Some therapies make false promises that lead patients astray.
 One of the more common promises is that alternative treatments can cure mesothelioma or other cancers.
 Some make claims the procedure is simple and without harmful side effects, but this isn’t always the case.
 Some risks associated with CAMs include:

 - If a complementary or alternative treatment is used instead of traditional treatments such as surgery, radiation, or chemotherapy, this could stop or delay remission, allowing cancer to grow and spread.

 - Some therapies have caused health problems, including death.

 - Certain supplements can increase the risk of cancer or other illnesses, especially if a person takes too much.
-Some companies don’t follow the Food and Drug Administration (FDA) regulations about making false claims or labeling products.
+Some companies don’t follow the Food and Drug Administration (FDA) regulations, and make false claims or mislabel products.

-If complementary and alternative therapies sound like an option for you, have a detailed discussion with your doctor and consider their recommendations.
-They will be able to make the best choices based on your treatment needs, mesothelioma stage, and overall health.
-Patients can use CAMs in conjunction with primary treatments, but never as a replacement.
+If complementary and alternative therapies sound like good options for you, have a detailed discussion with your doctor and consider their recommendations.
+A medical professional is typically able to make the best choices based on your treatment needs, mesothelioma stage, and overall health.
+Patients may use CAMs in conjunction with primary treatments.